Last Updated: November 30, 2023

 We are asked from time to time whether or not we will sell only the shafts so customers can install them on their heads, or have their local golf club maker install them.
 We will sell the shafts for customer-installation, but there are some complications and reasons why this may not be a good idea relative to cost and function.
 I will discuss those issues and options on this page.

-Our shortest-collapsed-length .335" tip 3-piece shaft can be installed in a driver head, but with the overlapping portions, it would only yield about a 38.5 or 39 inch extended length which doesn't provide any more club-head speed than our 4 iron length Adjustable.
+Of all of our telescopic clubs, our Divnick Adjustable Club collapses to the shortest shortest collapsed-length (18 inches from grip to heel) because it is a 3-piece shaft.
+All other telescopic shafts are 2-piece shafts.
+The Divnick Adjustable uses a .335" tip shaft which fits a driver head.
+But with the overlapping portions, it only yields about a 38.5 inch extended length, so we don't use it for our telescopic drivers.
 The 3-piece shaft is designed specifically for the Whole-In-One Adjustable Loft Club and does not fit into iron or putter heads because they have a .370" hosel.
 Also of note, telescopic shafts cannot be installed on putter heads that are designed with curved shafts because the shaft can’t telescope past the curve.
-We have made custom shafts for customers with curved-shaft putters with a threaded coupling just above the curve, or better yet, in the middle of the club so the two sections can be screwed into each other.
+We have made custom shafts for putters with curved-shafts using a threaded coupling in the middle of the club so the two sections can be screwed into each other.
 These individually-machined couplings cost $250.
 The advantage is that the two sections are shorter than a telescopic collapsed shaft because there are no overlapping portions.
 But it is only available on a putter.
 A mechanism in the middle of a shaft negatively affects the flex and performance of a full-swing club.
 Click here to see more about the threaded couplings and shaft options.

-Drivers and Fairway Woods (Our Tee & Fairway drivers are currently $199 - $15 = $184 for the shaft assembly)
+Drivers and Fairway Woods - Our Tee & Fairway drivers are currently $229 - $15 = $214 for the shaft assembly

 Note: All telescopic shafts are chromed carbon steel.
 Graphite shafts cannot be made into telescopic shafts because their wall-thickness is too thick, and they are not durable enough to withstand the forces.